Why we need connected leaders to thrive in the fourth industrial revolution

 The fourth industrial revolution – driven by the internet-of-things, hyper-connected systems and the increased utility of artificial intelligence – is upon us.
 Seismic shifts to business models and increased complexity within all aspects of organisational (and indeed personal) life, are fuelling a change in what counts as valuable work and in the very definition of leadership and leadership development.

 Traditional models of leadership, with their ubiquitous leader-as-expert development programmes, are simply no longer viable as a means to drive future performance.
-What is required is a shift in our definition of leadership, a change in how we perceive leadership in action, and a rethinking of effective development activity.
+What is required is a shift in our definition of leadership, a change in how we perceive leadership in action, and a rethinking of effective methods of developing leaders.

 The challenge – disconnected leadership